Bulgarian Communist Party: Ruling party

 Following Dimitrov's sudden death, the party was led by Valko Chervenkov, a Stalinist who oversaw a number of party purges that met with Moscow's approval.
-The party joined the Cominform at its inception in 1948 and conducted purges against suspected "Titoites" following the expulsion of the Communist Party of Yugoslavia from the alliance.
+The party joined the Cominform at its inception in 1948 and conducted purges against suspected Titoists following the expulsion of the Communist Party of Yugoslavia from the alliance.
 Suspected counter-revolutionaries were imprisoned.
-In 1948 the Bulgarian Social Democratic Workers Party (Broad Socialists) was forced to merge into the BKP, thus liquidating any left-wing alternative to the communists.
+In 1948 the Bulgarian Social Democratic Workers' Party (Broad Socialists) was forced to merge into the BKP, thus liquidating any left-wing alternative to the communists.

 In March 1954, one year after Joseph Stalin's death, Chervenkov was deposed.

 From 1954 until 1989 the party was led by Todor Zhivkov, who was very supportive of the Soviet Union and remained close to its leadership after Nikita Khrushchev was deposed by Leonid Brezhnev.
 His rule led to relative political stability and an increase in living standards.
 The demands for democratic reform which swept Eastern Europe in 1989 led Zhivkov to resign.
 He was succeeded by a considerably more liberal Communist, Petar Mladenov.
 On 11 December Mladenov announced the party was giving up its guaranteed right to rule.
 For all intents and purposes, this was the end of Communist rule in Bulgaria, though it would be another month before the provision in the constitution enshrining the party's "leading role" was deleted.